 Bernard Jourdan, of French nationality, holds a Master of Science in Management from the Sloan School of Management, Massachusetts Institute of Technology (USA), is an alumnus of the Ecole Centrale de Paris (Engineering), and obtained an MS (DECS) in accounting from the University of Paris and a BA in economics from the University of Paris-Assas.

-She is currently Senior Vice President at Lombard Odier Europe, based in Paris in charge of large investor relationships and head of commercial development.
+She is currently Executive Vice President at Lombard Odier Europe, based in Paris in charge of large investor relationships and head of commercial development.

-Nathalie Rossiensky is member of the Board of Directors of three family Sicav (collective investment schemes) within the scope of her professional duties.
+Nathalie Rossiensky is member of the Board of Directors of two family Sicav (collective investment schemes) within the scope of her professional duties.